 Although you can’t bid on specific queries for your product, you can at least optimize your products to show up for the queries you can win.

-A first step to this process is to look at your historical search query data in your entire AdWords account to see which keywords and searches have driven most of your sales.
+A first step to this process is to look at your historical search query data in your entire Google Ads account to see which keywords and searches have driven most of your sales.
 If this data is limited or you’re first launching your account, try looking for terms in Google’s Keyword Planner to isolate some longtail terms that you have products to match.

 These are your money terms.
 Even if you only have one term that you are confident that you can convert, this is still a method you can use.